 When the Buddha talked about his ability to remember previous lifetimes, it was all pretty simple.
 He had this name.
 He had this appearance.
 He had this experience of pleasure and pain.
 He ate this food.
 And then he died.
 That's life.
-Life centers around eating, eating, eating.
-And again, it's not just on physical food.
+Life centers around eating, eating, eating, eating.
+And again, it's not just on physical food that we feed.
 We feed on mental and emotional food as well.
 When the Buddha talked about our sense of self, it was in terms of the functions of the mind around the act of feeding.
 In Pali, they're called khandhas.
 In English, we call them aggregates.
 For a long time, I wondered why "aggregate" was chosen to translate the word khandha.
 It sounds like piles of gravel, and there is that image in the Pali, that khandha means heap or pile.
 But why "aggregate"?
-It turns out back in the 19th century, they made a distinction between organic unity, when you had an organism where everything functioned together, and collections that were just aggregates: things were piled together without any coherent interrelationship.
-So when they chose "aggregate" to translate the word khandha, it was to convey the sense that your sense of self is lots of little bits and pieces of things, but there's no real organic unity here.
+It turns out back in the 19th century, they made a distinction between organic unity, when you had an organism where everything functioned together toward a common end, and collections that were just aggregates: things were piled together without any coherent interrelationship.
+So when they chose "aggregate" to translate the word khandha, it was to convey the sense that your sense of self is lots of little bits and pieces of things, but there's no real organic unity to it.

 So, what are these little bits and pieces?
 Well, there's the sense of form: your body as you feel it from inside.
-There are feelings, perceptions, thought fabrications, and consciousness, and these are related to how you eat.
+There are feelings, perceptions, thought fabrications, and consciousness, and these are all related to how you eat.
 Each of these is actually an activity.
-Even form is something that you create through having the perception that there is a form here; there is a body here - and it keeps changing.
+Even form is something that you create through having the perception that there is a form here; there is a body here-and it keeps changing.
 Yet you maintain this belief that this one form goes through time.
 So you've got this form that keeps deteriorating and so needs to be maintained, needs to feed.
-At the same time, you've got the form of the food out there.
+At the same time, you've got the form of the food out there on which it has to feed.

 Then there are feelings.
-On the one hand, there is the feeling of hunger you feel when you're lacking something.
-This applies not only to the body but also the mind, as when you're hungry for companionship or hungry for praise.
-And then there's the feeling of fullness and satisfaction that comes when that hunger has been assuaged.
+On the one hand, there's the painful feeling of hunger when you're lacking something.
+This applies not only to the body but also to the mind, as when you're hungry for companionship or hungry for praise.
+On the other hand, there's the pleasant feeling of fullness and satisfaction that comes when that hunger has been assuaged.

-The next aggregate is perception - one, perceiving the type of hunger you're feeling; and two, perceiving what's actually food out there that you can feed on to assuage that hunger.
+The next aggregate is perception: one, perceiving the type of hunger you're feeling; and two, perceiving what's actually food out there that you can feed on to assuage that hunger.
 This is basically how we get to know the world as little children.
 We crawl around and what do we do when we find something?
 We stick it in our mouths in the hopes that it might be food.
-And over time, we learn that marbles are not food.
+Over time, we learn that marbles are not food.
 Little toys are not food.
+But bread is food.
 We have to hold in mind our perceptions as to what is and is not food that will or will not satisfy our hunger.